machinezone/IXWebSocket/docs/usage.md

 For a server, specifying `caFile` implies that:
 1. You require clients to present a certificate
 1. It must be signed by one of the trusted roots in the file

-By default, a destination's hostname is always validated against the certificate that it presents.
-To accept certificates with any hostname, set `ix::SocketTLSOptions::disable_hostname_validation` to `true`.